SovereignPrime/RISE/README.md

 External Librarys and Frameworks
 --------------------------------

 RISE uses

-[NitrogenProject](http://nitrogenproject.com) as a WebFramework and inherits moast of directory structure from it.
+[NitrogenProject](http://nitrogenproject.com) as a WebFramework and inherits most of directory structure from it.

 For BitTorrent handling [Etorrent](https://github.com/jlouis/etorrent_core).

 Frontend part is based on Qt for Windows and Linux.
 MacOSX frontend is native.